wonaya/BisuKit/README.md

-Notes for BisuKit v0.1a Originally posted on 2014-03-14 Updated 2014-03-24 : Details on Options, Testing BisuKit
+Notes for BisuKit v0.1a
+- Updated 2014-03-24 : Details on Options, Testing BisuKit
 -----------------------------------------------------------

 1. Summary